Nofollow: Introduction and support

 Google announced in early 2005 that hyperlinks with rel="nofollow" would not influence the link target's PageRank.
 In addition, the Yahoo and Bing search engines also respect this attribute value.

 On June 15, 2009, Google software engineer Matt Cutts announced on his blog that GoogleBot changed the way it treats nofollowed links, in order to prevent webmasters from using nofollow for PageRank sculpting.
 Prior to this, webmasters would place nofollow tags on some of their links in order to maximize the PageRank of the other pages.
-As a result of this change, the usage of nofollow leads to evaporation of pagerank of outgoing normal links as they started counting total links while calculating page rank.
-The new system divides page rank by total number of outgoing links irrespective of nofollow or follow links, but passes the page rank only through follow or normal links.
+As a result of this change, the usage of nofollow leads to the evaporation of the pagerank of outgoing normal links as they started counting total links while calculating page rank.
+The new system divides page rank by the total number of outgoing links irrespective of nofollow or follow links, but passes the page rank only through follow or normal links.
 Cutts explained that if a page has 5 normal links and 5 nofollow outgoing links, the page rank will be divided by 10 links and one share is passed by 5 normal links.
 However, as of March 1 2020, Google is treating the nofollow link attribute as a hint, rather than a directive, for crawling and indexing purposes.